 From the point where you imagine your essay’s main idea to the point where your essay is completely written, you must be willing to reorganize the paper if needed.

-This doesn’t mean that you will need to change the sequence of things after writing every few sentences, but you must regularly check your paper's order and organization to see if the structure is coherent.
+This doesn’t mean that you will need to change the sequence of things after writing every few sentences, but you must regularly check your paper’s order and organisation to see if the structure is coherent.

 This, by far, is the most helpful strategy to ensure your essay paper is well organised and follows the planned structure.
 Developing an essay outline will help with remembering the most important points that need to be covered in your essay and how they all relate to each other.

-Be prepared to take notes to improve your essay's organization and add new points to your essay outline as you continue to write.
+Be prepared to take notes to improve your essay’s organisation and add new points to your essay outline as you continue to write.
 You will likely come up with new ideas and might even need to refine the existing plan.

 Use topic sentences to record your key ideas.
 This is particularly important if you already have a clear idea of what you would like to say in your essay.